 Declarations Respecting Grain - Requirement to Make and Provide

-- Section 83.1 of the Canada Grain Act (“the Act”), which came into effect on July 1, 2020, requires every licensee and every person who sells grain to a licensee to, in accordance with the regulations, make and provide a declaration respecting the grain to a prescribed person.
+- Section 83.1 of the Canada Grain Act (“the Act”), which will come into effect on July 1, 2020, will require every licensee and every person who sells grain to a licensee to, in accordance with the regulations, make and provide a declaration respecting the grain to a prescribed person.

 - The Canadian Grain Commission (“the Commission”) has authority under subsection 117(b) of the Act to make orders exempting particular elevators or grain handling operations from licensing or any other requirements of the Act, where control over that elevator or operation is not essential for maintaining the quality, safekeeping and orderly and efficient handling of grain in Canada.